-Improving Your Health Today, Supports Your Defense Against C-19 Today
+Improving Your Health Today, Boosts Your Immunity Today, Supporting Your Defense Against C-19 Today.

 Terrain – Environment – Genes & Immunity

 Every time the body makes a protein compound, for example an anti-inflammatory cytokine (message) or a pro-inflammatory cytokine, genes have to be activated or silenced; which protein is made depends on environmental signals.
 The biggest signals for genetic expression come from nutrition.1 That means every time you eat, you turn genes on and off.
 Eating junk-food has immediate ramifications, regardless of whether these are obvious.

 In 2004 a study was published indicating that the nutritional status of the infected being (host) was significant to disease outcome.
 If the host was deficient in nutrients, not only was the immune response diminished but the genetic make-up of the virus changed, making it more virulent.2 In our quest for cures, it seems we have forgotten about the terrain that either gives advantage to viruses or inhibits them.
 The nature of the terrain is the health or otherwise of our bodies.

 Improve the terrain of your body and the viruses will not be successful, even If you have high blood pressure, diabetes or excess body fat.
 Making small changes can send your body the signals for a healthier you – immediately.

 - Metabolic and Nutritional Health.
 This will make you happier too.
 It is a fact.3

 Concentrate on quality protein such as pastured meat and eggs, wild-caught fish, and lots of vegetables.4 This contributes to adequate micro-nutrients and minimizes refined and processed carbohydrates.5 In fact, a ketogenic diet has been suggested as a means stave off COVID-19 complications.1